MohamedRadwan-DevOps/devops-step-by-step/faq.md

 1. If you don’t’ like anything in the project, you see an improvement or you have a suggestion, just fork and do it in your repo then raise a PR (Pull Request).
 2. If you don’t want to do it, just raise an issue/enhancement/bug, etc. on GitHub related
-3. You can also try to solve open issues, vote, comment, or discuss to improve the cotnent.
+3. You can also try to solve opened issues, vote for issues or discussion, comment, or discuss to improve the content.

 ## What if I raised or opened an issue and it is deleted without any comment?